saintyusuf/case-roleBasedPortalFrontend/README.md

 # Case-9.1

-This repository is a part of Full Stack case study.
+This repository is a part of Full Stack case study as a Frontend.

 ## Usage